anknpolley123/polley/README.md

 # polley

 A linux tool which is used to control a device with a image or hack ethically with a image [with reverse_shell payloads within the PNG images] It can used in Android, IOS and Any type of linux.
+It can hack windows, linux, mac.

 ![Screenshot_20260324_134153_Termux](https://github.com/user-attachments/assets/e2835fcc-ad11-474e-870b-8f45bd2bbff0)